- Last thing I remember, I was

 - Art Shift: The sequence with the Lightbringer is fully colored, a first for Weaver's serious quests.

 - Attempted Rape: Santiago attempts to rape Nan in the chapel, but he is stopped just in time by Henry.
+It's later implied that Santiago was just putting on an act under Henry's orders so that Nan would lower her guard around Henry.

 - The Atoner: Pablo's done something terrible.
 Anna seems to feel she has too, and thinks that maybe so has everyone else, they just don't remember.Some dance to remember, some dance to forget.